santoshndev/moodle-availability_dedicationtime/README.md

 # moodle-availability_dedicationtime
 Moodle availability plugin which lets users restrict resources and activities with dedication time

-This block depends upon the data calculated by block_dedication.
-So make sure to install block_dedication plugin(https://moodle.org/plugins/block_dedication) and its data is calculated for some courses and users.
+This plugin depends upon the data calculated by block_dedication.
+So make sure to install block_dedication plugin( https://moodle.org/plugins/block_dedication) and its data is calculated for some courses and users.

+# # Installation
+Download the latest availability_dedication.zip and unzip the contents into the /availability/condition/ directory.
+Or upload it from the plugin admin interface.
+1. Install the block_dedication plugin.
+2. Create a course and add some activities.
+3. Access the course from student login and spend some time in the course.
+4. Run **the Collect data for block dedication** scheduled task manually or automatically from admin account.
+5. Create an activity with restrict access set to dedication time with xx hours and xx minutes from teacher or admin account.
+6. Login a student account and observe the course page.

 # #Author